-By contrast, Boston Common, America’s first public park (1634), offers acres of green space and the Boston Public Garden, with its 130-year-old Swan Boats and the Make Way for Ducklings sculptures, and has walking paths and plenty of benches for people watching.
+By contrast, Boston Common, America’s first public park (1634), offers acres of green space and the Boston Public Garden, with its 140-year-old Swan Boats and the Make Way for Ducklings sculptures, and has walking paths and plenty of benches for people watching.

 More open space has been added to downtown Boston in recent years with the opening of the Rose Fitzgerald Kennedy Greenway where the old elevated expressway used to be (it has been moved underground).
 This new urban park provides 27 acres of recreation, from concerts to picnic lunches to a fun carousel.

-Beyond Downtown, Boston has village-like neighborhoods like elegant Beacon Hill, with its cobbled streets, gas lamps and handsome townhouses.
+Beyond downtown, Boston has village-like neighborhoods like elegant Beacon Hill, with its cobbled streets, gas lamps and handsome townhouses.
 At the top is the golden-domed State House; at the bottom, Charles Street with its antiques stores, boutiques and restaurants.

 What is now Back Bay was once — a bay!
 In the 19th century, a landfill project created this area, with stylish boulevards like Commonwealth Avenue.
 Boylston Street and Newbury Street, particularly, are known for shopping.
 Landmarks include historic Trinity Church and the imposing Boston Public Library, the John Hancock Tower and Prudential Center.
 There are also great restaurants and hotels in this area.

 The Fenway/Kenmore neighborhood attracts two sorts of enthusiasts.
 Baseball fans will immediately recognize the name Fenway, home of the sport's oldest stadium, Fenway Park.
-But it’s not just the Red Sox that pull in the visitors.
+But it’s not just the Red Sox that pulls in the visitors.
 This is also where you can hear one of the world’s finest orchestras at Symphony Hall, and see great art at both the MFA (Museum of Fine Arts Boston) and the Isabella Stewart Gardner Museum.

 Just north of downtown, situated on a peninsula surrounded by the Mystic River and Boston Harbor, is Charlestown, home of the USS Constitution, the Charlestown Navy Yard and the Bunker Hill Monument.
 Increased buzz about the neighborhood has come from an influx of young professionals and popular restaurants, both along the water and along Main and Warren Streets.

 Across the Charles River is Cambridge, home of two of the world’s great universities, Harvard and MIT (Massachusetts Institute of Technology).
-Although a separate city, Cambridge is often called Boston’s “Left Bank” for its liberally-minded citizens and offbeat lifestyle.
+Although a separate city, Cambridge is often called Boston’s “Left Bank” for its liberally minded citizens and offbeat lifestyle.
 Cambridge’s 3.5 mile main drag, Massachusetts Avenue, has got it all: boutiques, consignment clothing shops, restaurants, cafés, and pubs.
 Central Square, close to MIT, is a constant multicultural festival and swings well into the night with a broad range of musical offerings at local night clubs.
 In Harvard Square, street performers greet you at every corner, and bookstores are plentiful.
 Take a free tour of the Harvard campus or one of the entertaining "Hahvahd" tours, then visit the university’s own impressive museums.
 Stroll along the side streets to appreciate the town’s 370 years of history.

 Learn more about New England’s gateway city:

-More information from other web sites:
+More information from other websites: